EV Laser Marking Applications

 Tips for Laser Marking on Internal Parts

 The best laser for laser marking on EV batteries is a UV laser marking machine.
-UV lasers work by absorbing into material rather than burning it with high heat.
-Because of its high absorption rate, a UV laser can be used on a variety of materials, including resin, plastic, rubber, metals, and glass.
+UV lasers have a higher absorption rate than fiber lasers, due to their shorter wavelength, so they can mark parts through photolytic degradation as opposed to relying on the thermal (heat) effect.
+Because of this high absorption rate, a UV laser can be used on a variety of materials, including resin, plastic, rubber, metals, and glass.

 KEYENCE recommends the 3-Axis UV Laser Marker MD-U Series because of its extra features that make it optimal for EV parts.

-Because of the high absorption rate, the MD-U Series is optimal for creating high contrast markings.
+The high absorption rate of the MD-U Series is also optimal for creating high contrast markings.
 The MD-U Series specializes in 2D codes, character marking, and serial numbers, which are all essential markings for EV parts.
 Another aspect of EV parts is their fragile materials and need for damage-free marking.
 The MD-U’s reduced heat allows for perfect finishes on materials.

-Batteries, ECUs, inverters, and DC-DC converters are small and complex-shaped materials.
-Unlike a conventional laser cylindrical target, the MD-U Series has a 3-Axis control that creates distortion-free marking.
-The 3-Axis control uses a uniform line width to create the same shape and thickness from edge to edge.
+Batteries, ECUs, inverters, and DC-DC converters are small and complex-shaped designs.
+Unlike a conventional laser, the MD-U Series has a 3-Axis control that creates distortion-free marking.
+This eliminates the need for external equipment, like rotaries, and additional communication that conventional lasers need to mark non-flat geometries.
+The 3-Axis control uses a variable lensing system to adjust the focal distance which creates the same shape and thickness from edge to edge of the marking field.

-The MD-U also has a software suite called the Marking Builder 3 that has an easy-to-use graphical interface.
-The Marking Builder 3 contains a Marking Conditions Clipboard to pin favorite markings such as “Black marking” or “White marking.”
-It understands a variety of targets, including 3D stepped, inclines, cylindrical, and cone targets.
+The MD-U also has a software called the Marking Builder 3 that has an easy-to-use graphical interface.
+It understands a variety of targets, including 3D stepping heights, inclines, cylindrical, and cone targets.
 The software will check the alignment of the 3D parts with on-screen guidance and mark curved or flat moving targets.
-It will also de-focuses each target to eliminate mismarking and distortion.
+The 3-axis component of the MD-U also allows it to auto-focus on each target to eliminate mismarking and distortion.

-Most importantly, the MD-U does laser electric vehicle marking that is resistant to environmental contamination.
+Most importantly, the MD-U provides electric vehicle marking that is resistant to environmental contamination.
 Resisting contamination is extremely necessary when creating marks for parts, as extra residue can harm the vehicle.

 Conclusion